JiaJiaJiang/wasi-threads-wrapper/README.md

 	const { isMainThread } = require('node:worker_threads');

-	if (isMainThread) {//the script is running in the js main thread await initWasiMain({
+	if (isMainThread) {//the script is running in the js main thread const wasm=await initWasiMain({
 			entryFile: __filename,//set the wasi main thread worker js file, here is still this file
 			wasmFile: 'path/to/wasmfile.wasm',//set the wasm file path or buffer
-			initMethod: 'main2',// it's the solution for wasi that force you to calling wasi.start(), just make another "main" and leave the origin one empty
+			// initMethod: 'main2',// it's the solution for wasi that force you to calling wasi.start(), just make another "main" and leave the origin one empty
 		});
+		wasm.exports.test();
+		wasm.destroyThreadPool();
 	} else {//the script is running in the js worker await initWasiWorker();//this method accepts a config function, ses below }